Universität Bonn

 • Digitale Forensik

-For admission to the Master's degree program in Computer Science, you must complete, in addition to the compulsory part of your bachelor's program, another module in Theoretical Computer Science of at least 6 ECTS.
+For admission to the Master's degree program in Artificial Intelligence or Computer Science, you must complete, in addition to the compulsory part of your bachelor's program, another module in Algorithms Theory of at least 5 ECTS.
 We recommend one of the following modules:

 • Algorithmen und Berechnungskomplexität II